atlassian/data-center-helm-charts/README.md

 The charts will allow the Data Center products to be easily installed and operated within a Kubernetes cluster, whether it be a managed environment such as Amazon EKS, or a custom, on-premise system.

+This project contains [Helm charts] for installing Atlassian's Jira Data Center, Confluence Data Center, and Bitbucket Data Center on Kubernetes.

 ## Support disclaimer

 These charts are **experimental and unsupported**, with the aim of introducing official support once they have been